upbound/platform-ref-azure/README.md

 ### Uninstall Azure App Registration

-_Note: If you plan to continue with the Upbound Cloud exercise below, perform this cleanup step later_
+_Note: If you plan to continue testing with the Azure provider, perform this cleanup step later_

 ```console
 AZ_APP_ID=$(az ad sp list --display-name platform-ref-azure)